websites of estate agents, chartered surveyors, Eastbourne Citizens Advice

 estate agents to make false or misleading statements about properties being

-businesses involved in property sales and lettings should be aware that the 2008
+Estate agents and others involved in property sales and lettings should all now know beyond doubt that the 2008

 than was the case earlier.